 Bus deployment specifies the type of vehicle that should be used to operate individual routes.
-The type of vehicle deployed on a route depends primarily on ridership demand and trip loads.
-Using incorrectly sized vehicles on routes can unnecessarily add operating cost to a route or result in overcrowding issues.
+The type of vehicle deployed on a route depends primarily on ridership demand and

-Trunk LineRoutes 14, 30, and 111 should utilize 40-foot buses due to high passenger volumes/turnover, frequent stops, and route gradients in order to maintain reliable and on-time service.
+Trunk Routes 1 and 2 should utilize 40-foot buses due to high passenger volumes/turnover, frequent stops, and route gradients in order to maintain reliable and on-time service.

-Local LineRoutes should use either 40-foot or 32-foot buses based on ridership demand.
+Local Routes should use either 40-foot or 32-foot buses based on ridership demand.
 Routes with lower demand should use 32-foot buses to meet the demands of lower ridership and having fewer seats will not result in load or overcrowding issues.

 Table 9 - Bus Deployment Vehicle Type

-Trunk LineRoute s 40' buses
+Trunk Routes 40' buses

-Local Line Route s 32' or 40' buses depending on ridership demand
+Local Routes 32' or 40' buses depending on ridership demand

-Market-BasedRegional Service 40' buses
+Regional Service 40' buses